bayertom/IHFL/readme.md

 1.3.6 Setting the isotropic ratio

 User-defined isotropic factor mju, mju in (0,1), regulating the influence of the L2 metric and pseudometric.
-Important parameter of the clusterization significantly affects the behavior of the clusterization process: mju=0 -> L2 metric (fully isotropic), mju=1 ->pseudometric (fully anisotropic)

 	+mju=value

+Important parameter of the clusterization significantly affecting the behavior of the clusterization process:
+    mju=0 -> L2 metric (fully isotropic),
+    mju=1 ->pseudometric (fully anisotropic).

 ![Various values of mju](./data/clustering_metrics2.jpg)